Health Insurance for Families and Pregnant Women

-- Parents (or caretaker relatives) living with a child(ren) under age 18 (or 18 and will complete high school before turning 19) with income less than 141% FPL.
-Parent/caretaker relative must be a citizen or eligible immigrant.
+- Parents with income less than 141% FPL.
+The parent must be a citizen or eligible immigrant.
 Eligible immigrant includes refugee, granted asylum and lawful permanent resident (LPR).
 An adult LPR must be in status for 5 years before he/she is eligible for RIte Care/RIte Share.
 There is no waiting period for refugees and asylees.
 Lawfully present immigrants who are not eligible for RIte Care/RIte Share can purchase coverage through HealthSource RI.

 There is no resource test for RIte Care/RIte Share.
 Income must be within the applicable limit for a child, parent or pregnant women.
 For families with income below 141% FPL, parents and children may all be RIte Care/RIte Share eligible.
 If income is above 141% FPL and below 266% FPL, children may be eligible for RIte Care and parents may be eligible for federal tax credits to help them purchase coverage through HealthSource RI.
 Parents with income below 175% FPL whose children are enrolled in RIte Care/RIte Share can also receive a state payment to help pay for insurance.
 Payment is based on income and family size, visit our HealthSource RI Guide Page.

 How to Apply